On this page:

 Student Workload Expectations per Undergraduate Credit

-The Faculty Senate affirms the standard (first adopted by the Senate on February 16, 1922) that, for fall and spring semester, one credit represents, for the average University undergraduate student, three hours of academic work per week (including lectures, laboratories, recitations, discussion groups, field work, study, and so on), averaged over the semester, in order to complete the work of the course to achieve an average grade.
-Thus, enrollment for 15 credits in a semester represents approximately 45 hours of work per week, on average, over the course of the semester.
+The Faculty Senate affirms the standard (first adopted by the Senate on February 16, 1922) that one credit represents, for the average University undergraduate student, three hours of academic work per week (including lectures, laboratories, recitations, discussion groups, field work, study, and so on), averaged over the semester, to complete the work of the course to achieve an average grade.
+Thus, enrollment for 15 credits in a semester represents approximately 45 hours of work per week, Typically, classroom courses are scheduled so that a student completes one hour in class and two hours outside of class., but this balance may vary depending on the class type. on average, over the semester.
+Note that for uAPS, this requirement has been adapted to apply to the 14-week classes that are more usual here.

 This U of M policy on student workload statement must be included in every class syllabus.